TKomericki/Rhetos-wiki/What-is-Rhetos.md

-Rhetos is a DSL platform for Enterprise Application Development.
+Rhetos is a DSL platform, specialized for Enterprise Application Development.

 * It enables developers to create a **Domain-Specific Programming Language** and use it to write their applications.
 * There are libraries available with ready-to-use implementations of many standard business and design patterns or technology integrations.